MichaelMoroz/TensorFrost/README.md

 ## From PyPI

-You can install the current version of the library from [PyPI](https://pypi.org/project/tensorfrost/):
+You can install the latest version of the library from [PyPI](https://pypi.org/project/tensorfrost/):

 ```bash
 pip install tensorfrost